mertcancoskuner/dyana/docs/loaders.md

 ### pickle

-A Pickle loader is designed to handle Pickle serialized files.
+The Pickle loader is designed to handle Pickle serialized files.
 Pickle is a module specific to Python that's used to serialize (or "pickle") Python objects.
 Meaning, it converts Python objects into a byte stream that can be stored on disk and later deserialized (or "unpickled") back into the original Python objects.

 The Pickle loader is responsible for: